 Therapy and medication can help sex abuse survivors recover and heal from the terrible things they’ve experienced.
-Still, treatment is often expensive, which is why some survivors choose to pursue legal action against their attackers or the institutions that covered up the sexual abuse.
+Still, treatment is often expensive, which is why some survivors pursue legal action against their attackers or the institutions covering up the sexual abuse.

 Where To Seek Help